ethereum/consensus-specs/specs/networking/p2p-interface.md

 Clients SHOULD immediately disconnect from one another following the handshake above under the following conditions:

-1. If `head_fork_version` doesn’t match the expected fork version at the epoch of the `head_slot`, since the client’s chain is on another fork. `head_fork_version` can also be used to segregate testnets.
+1. If `head_fork_version` does not match the expected fork version at the epoch of the `head_slot`, since the client’s chain is on another fork. `head_fork_version` can also be used to segregate testnets.
 2. If the (`finalized_root`, `finalized_epoch`) shared by the peer is not in the client's chain at the expected epoch.
 For example, if Peer 1 sends (root, epoch) of (A, 5) and Peer 2 sends (B, 3) but Peer 1 has root C at epoch 3, then Peer 1 would disconnect because it knows that their chains are irreparably disjoint.

 Once the handshake completes, the client with the lower `finalized_epoch` or `head_slot` (if the clients have equal `finalized_epoch`s) SHOULD request beacon blocks from its counterparty via the `BeaconBlocksByRange` request.